dannygaray60/animationplayer-framedata-ms-godot/README.md

 # How to use
 Just copy the `addons/get_animplayer_frame_millis` folder to your addons.
 And enable the plugin from Project Settings.
 Now you have a new dock, select any `AnimationPlayer` and in the dock you can get all frame data.
-Copy to clipboard each frame duration in milliseconds.
+When you click any frame button, the frame duration in milliseconds will be copied to clipboard.

 ![](https://raw.githubusercontent.com/dannygaray60/animationplayer-framedata-ms-godot/main/use.gif)